LiqiNew/NoHttpRxUtils/README.md

               //Set the global default load dialog box
               //Note:The incoming context must be the top of the stack.
               //You can get by using the method 'registerActivityLifecycleCallbacks()' to get.
+              //Note:This method is not allowed to create a dialog object inside.
               .setDialogGetListener(new Dialog())

               //Set the bottom layer in that way to request.NoHttpInit.OKHTTP or NoHttpInit.URLCONNECTION two ways.